 An essential factor to consider before selling at a farmers market is your product.
 What can you create, and what might sell best at the market?

-- Retail items (such as home decor and clothing)
+- Retail items (such as soap, candles, home decor, clothing, etc.)

 - Resale items